 ARR/MRR (Recurring Revenue)

-In SaaS, Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR) are key metrics for tracking financial health and performance.
+In Rillet, you can track both Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR) to measure financial health and performance.

 Contracts